 Alesis DM Lite Electronic Drum Kit

-One of the top rated electronic drum kits in the beginner section is certainly Alesis’ DM Lite.
+One of the top rated electronic drum kits in the beginner section is certainly the Alesis DM Lite electronic drum set.

-The kit is solid and compact and comes with 4 LED drum pads and 3 LED cymbal pads.
+This kit is very solid and compact and even comes with 4 LED drum pads and 3 LED cymbal pads.